shells-dw/loupedeck-totalmix/README.md

 Note: if you're using a (software) firewall on your PC and/or any firewall between the StreamDeck and the target PC - make sure to allow the plugin to communicate with the TotalMix port as well as allow TotalMix to listen to it.

 ## settings.json
+Windows: %localappdata%\Loupedeck\PluginData\TotalMix
+MacOS: /Users/USERNAME/.local/share/Loupedeck/PluginData/TotalMix
-%localappdata%\Loupedeck\PluginData\TotalMix containts the file settings.json (which is created with default values during the first start of the plugin and read during every start)
+contains the file settings.json (which is created with default values during the first start of the plugin and read during every start)

 ```json
 {"host":"127.0.0.1","port":"7001","sendPort":"9001","backgroundPort":"7002","backgroundSendPort":"9002","mirroringEnabled":"true"}
 ```
 where you can configure non-default values or the TotalMix connection.

 Note: mirroring of TotalMix is on by default (when you change some values in TotalMix itself or by other means outside the Loupedeck it will be reflected on the Loupedeck plugin), but it has a slight delay as the plugin queries TotalMix.
 It can have a bit of an performance impact constantly querying the data, which shouldn't be noticeable on most machines, but just in case mirroring isn't needed or wanted, it can be turned off here.
 Also note, mirroring only works for all the main functions, mute, solo, phantom power, volume, gain and pan.